hashicorp/terraform-provider-aws/website/docs/r/appmesh_virtual_gateway.html.markdown

 The `file` object supports the following:

 * `certificate_chain` - (Required) The certificate chain for the certificate.
+Must be between 1 and 255 characters in length.
 * `private_key` - (Required) The private key for a certificate stored on the file system of the mesh endpoint that the proxy is running on.
+Must be between 1 and 255 characters in length.

 ## Attributes Reference